tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

         $ typings install registry:env/meteor --ambient

-> Note that in some cases, your IDE can mark your code as "error" or "warning" because of missing Typings - there will not prevent you from running your app, but it is highly recommended to resolve those errors.
+> Note that in some cases, your IDE can mark your code as "error" or "warning" because of missing Typings - this will not prevent you from running your app, but it is highly recommended to resolve those errors.

 > We recommend to try and find typings for all of your packages.